mesmacosta/datacatalog-fileset-enricher/README.md

   enrich-gcs-filesets
 ```

-### 2.1. python clean up Template and Tags from the Fileset Entries
+### 2.1. python clean up template and tags (Reversible)
+Cleans up the Template and Tags from the Fileset Entries, running the main command will recreate those.

 ```bash
 python main.py --project-id=my_project \
   clean-up-templates-and-tags
 ```

-### 2.2. !!Be Careful!! python clean up Fileset Entries, Their Tags and the Fileset Enhancer Template
+### 2.2.  python clean up all (Non Reversible, be careful)
+Cleans up the Fileset Entries, Template and Tags.
+You have to re create the Fileset entries if you need to restore the state,
+which is outside the scope of this script.

 ```bash
 python main.py --project-id=my_project \
   clean-up-all